-Regional staff in Douglas coordinates a data collection program for halibut and groundfish in conjunction with a region wide Chinook salmon harvest studies project.
-The project leader, assistant project biologist for the northern southeast Alaska ports, the project biometrician, and the project research analyst are based in Juneau, while the assistant project biologist for the southern southeast Alaska ports is based out of Ketchikan.
+Regional staff in Douglas coordinate a data collection program for halibut and groundfish in conjunction with a region wide Chinook salmon harvest studies project.
+The project leader, assistant project biologist for the northern southeast Alaska ports, the project biologist for the southern southeast Alaska ports, the project biologist for the southern southeast Alaska ports is based out of Ketchikan.
 A total of 25 technicians worked at the major ports in the Southeast region, where they interviewed anglers and charter operators and collected data from sport harvests of halibut and groundfish while also collecting data on sport harvests of salmon.
 Data collected on groundfish were limited to species composition, lengths of harvested rockfish, halibut and lingcod, and sex of lingcod; no otoliths or other age structures were collected.
-Data were provided to the Alaska Board of Fisheries, other ADF&G staff, the public, and a variety of other agencies such as the NPFMC and the IPHC.
+Data were provided to the Alaska BOF, other ADF&G staff, the public, and a variety of other agencies such as the NPFMC and the IPHC.